 But Sortino Ratio takes into account only the bad risk involved in the fund.
 So Sortino Ratio tells us the return generated by the fund for every unit of bad risk it is taking.

-So a fund with higher Sortino Ratio means it is taking a lesser amount of bad risk to generate quality returns.
+So a fund with a higher Sortino Ratio means it is taking a lesser amount of bad risk to generate quality returns.
 And we want our preferred fund to have a higher Sortino Ratio compared to other funds of the same category and the benchmark index.

 Mathematically, Sortino Ratio uses the same formula as Sharpe Ratio but the denominator, Standard Deviation is replaced by Downside Deviation.
 So Sortino Ratio is a refined version of Sharpe Ratio.

 Again, you do not need to calculate these ratios on your own.
-They are readily available on financial websites mentioned above.
+They are readily available on the financial websites mentioned above.

 What is a Benchmark Index of a Mutual Fund?

 We have been saying a lot that you should compare the ratios discussed above with the Category Average and also with the ‘Benchmark Index’.
 But what is this Benchmark Index?

 Nifty 50 or Sensex is not the Benchmark Index of a Mutual Fund.
 They are the Benchmark Index of the Indian Equity Market.

 Each Mutual Fund Category has its own Benchmark Index.
 The fund house or the AMC who is managing a particular fund will mention the benchmark index the fund is following, in the fact sheet of the fund.

 Like the Benchmark Index of Mirae Asset Emerging Bluechip Fund is the Nifty Large Midcap 250 (TRI).
 TRI stands for Total Returns Index.
 TRI not only tracks the price movement but also the dividend generated by the constituents of the Index.